Eye HealthLifestyle Topics

 Are You Fit at 40?

-No one chooses gifts with the intent to harm, but some popular children’s toys can cause serious eye injuries.
-According to the U.S. Consumer Product Safety Commission, more than 250,000 toy-related injuries are treated in emergency rooms each year, and and almost half of these injuries affect the head or face – including the eyes.
+No one chooses gifts with the intent to harm, but some popular children’s toys can cause serious injuries.
+According to the U.S. Consumer Product Safety Commission, nearly 257,000 toy-related injuries were treated in emergency rooms in 2013, and and almost half of these injuries affect the head or face.
+In fact, about 1 in 10 children's eye injuries treated in the ER trace back to toys.
 Unfortunately, most of these injuries happen to children under age 15.

 ‘You’ll shoot your eye out’